annkamsk/polishlyrics/metro_bluswis.md

 Then I am falling\
 And I'm recalling\
 There was a calling for me once before

 Call me once again!\
+Give me a cause that I can fight for\
+I'll take whatever you prepare\
+Give me a wrong I can do right for\
+Show me any sense

+Call me once again!\
 Give me a law that won’t abuse me\